danmcelroy/VoSeq/README.rst

     "PHOTOS_REPOSITORY": "local"
     }

+VoSeq needs to process voucher images and produce thumbnails.
+For that, it uses the library Pillow which has several dependencies.
+Install the dependencies by following the instructions here: http://pillow.readthedocs.org/installation.html#external-libraries

 If you want to host your photos in Flickr you need to change the last parameter of your ``config.json`` file to ``"PHOTOS_REPOSITORY": "flickr"``.